 A Look at the Available Direct-to-Consumer DNA Tests for Native American Ancestry

 Not everyone has the luxury to spend thousands on a number of DNA tests from different providers.
-But choosing just one to expand your knowledge about your tribal roots can be a bit of a challenge – considering the fact that there are quite a number of providers out there.
+Choosing just one to expand your knowledge about your tribal roots can pose a bit of a challenge – considering the fact that there are quite a number of providers out there.

 To help you narrow down your options and settle on a choice that can truly meet your needs and purpose, it pays to know what each provider brings to the table.
 Comparing the available brands and their respective tests can shed light on what they can and can’t do for you to further your research.

 FamilyTreeDNA is the only major direct-to-consumer DNA testing provider that offers autosomal, YDNA, and mtDNA testing.
 This makes it an obvious choice for those who really want to uncover the intricate details of their heritage.